mkogan1/ceph/doc/man/8/ceph-kvstore-tool.rst

 :command:`list-crc [prefix]`
     Print CRC of all KV pairs stored with the URL encoded prefix.

+:command:`dump [prefix]`
+    Print key and value of all KV pairs stored with the URL encoded prefix.

 :command:`exists <prefix> [key]`
     Check if there is any KV pair stored with the URL encoded prefix.
 If key is also specified, check for the key with the prefix instead.